14 Small Pleco Species (Under 4.3″ in Adult Size)

 14 Small Pleco Species That Also STAY That Way

-During my research for this list, I made sure to only cherry-pick plecos that grow no more than 4.5 inches, with the smallest one reaching just 2 inches.
+During my research for this list, I made sure to only cherry-pick plecos species that grow no more than 4.5 inches, with the smallest one reaching just 2 inches.

 These Small Pleco Species fish add a distinctive appeal to aquariums due to their compact size and wide variety of colors and patterns.
 What distinguishes small species of plecos is their adaptability for different tank sizes, making them an exceptional choice for both novice and seasoned aquarists alike.